 Decide Between Couriers vs. Postal Services

 As a footnote to the above point, a decision needs to be made between international couriers versus your local postal services.
 In Asia Pacific, there is plenty of choice between private couriers and national service providers, and choosing the right provider can make your shipping process more efficient or more difficult.

 On one hand, postal service providers such as SingPost and Pos Indonesia are more affordable, with premium costs for express or end-to-end service.
 Tracking is limited and the delivery date is an estimate, rather than a hard date.
-As a state/government agency, however, they have a storied history of nationwide coverage including rural areas for first/last mile delivery.
+As a state/government agency, however, they have a storied history of nationwide coverage including rural areas for first/last-mile delivery.

 On the other hand, domestic and local express couriers are priced at a premium, but are faster, with more accurate delivery times.
-While their local coverage might not be as robust as postal, they have the national footprint in-country and across Asia Pacific.
+While their local coverage might not be as robust as postal, they have a national footprint in-country and across the Asia Pacific.
 Again, it depends on what you can afford to pay, and what you can’t afford to lose when it comes to delivery and timing.